A common question is do you recommend the SAP Cloud Integration (CPI) tool over SAP PI/PO. I was asked why when to select what and why.

 - Migrate from SAP PI/PO to SAP CPI

-If you have less than 50 interfaces, I would go with a migration to SAP CPI.
+If you have less than 50 interfaces, I would go with a migration to SAP Cloud Integration.
 An SAP CPI migration will likely cost more than a PI, but you will save in not having to install a new landscape and perform the migration.
 In the long run you would not need to upgrade multiply times.

 Already on PI/PO 7.5